top of page

 About

-Julie Turnock is Assistant Professor of Media and Cinema Studies at the University of Illinois, Urbana/Champaign, in the College of Media.
-She is the author of Plastic Reality: Special Effects, Technology and the Emergence of 1970s Blockbuster Aesthetics (Columbia University Press, 2015), and has published on special effects of the studio era, the 1970s, and recent digital cinema in Cinema Journal, Film History, Film Criticism, and New Review of Film and Television Studies.
-She his working on a new book titled, The Empire of Effects: Industrial Light and Magic and the Rendering of Realism (University of Texas Press, forthcoming).
+Julie Turnock is Professor of Media and Cinema Studies at the University of Illinois, Urbana/Champaign, in the College of Media, and was awarded an NEH fellowship in 2024.
+She is the author of Plastic Reality: Special Effects, Technology, and the Emergence of 1970s Blockbuster Aesthetics, from Columbia University Press, and The Empire of Effects: Industrial Light and Magic and the Rendering of Realism from University of Texas Press.
+She has published on special effects, spectacle, and technology of the silent and studio era, the 1970s, and recent digital cinema in Cinema Journal, Film History, Film Criticism, and New Review of Film and Television Studies, as well as several edited collections.

 Areas of Focus